akhaled01/regression-stats/README.md

 # Regression-Stats

-**This project aims at funding the linear regression line and the pearson correlation coefficient**
+**This project aims at implementing the linear regression line and the pearson correlation coefficient for statistical analysis**

 Language used: **python**